 How to Be A Mental Health Lived Experience Advocate in a Pandemic

-An interview with activist and advocate, Katrina McIntosh, by Elizabeth Harris
+An interview with activist and advocate, Kat McIntosh, by Elizabeth Harris

 PWMI is an organization that seeks to provide digital interventions for persons living with mental health conditions.
 It does it in a way that combines the clinical model, which is typical in mental health organizations, with the lived experienced aspect.
 Lived experience is new to some mental health spaces.
 It involves persons with mental health conditions dictating their own services and being experts of their own care.

 Imagine someone with a mental health condition collaborating with a clinician or a social worker through a digital app, or web interface, telling them what they want their services to look like.
 That’s the unique aspect of PWMI.

 I know Mental Health and advocacy is a passion of yours.
 Where does this come from?

 I am a person who lived with bipolar disorder since I was 16 years old.
 It has a medical link in that I believe I may be a second or third-generation person in my family with this disorder.
 I’m not sure.
 Mental health or mental illness was not spoken about when I was growing up.
 My bipolar disorder was brought on even more because I experienced a lot of childhood trauma, a lot of abuse, a lot of neglect, even sexual trauma.
 Imagine, 16-year-old Kat experiencing these symptoms of bipolar and depression and not knowing what the hell it was and having no one to talk to about it.

 Then, a catastrophe happened at 20 when my dad passed away, and now my life is completely spinning out of control.
 Even in all of that, I was always passionate about helping people and helping people who are going through what I went through and changing world systems.